gnustep/tools-android/README.md

 Requirements
 ------------

-The project currently requires using macOS to compile the toolchain, but adapting it for other platforms should be relatively straightforward (contributions welcome).

 The following options need to be installed via the Android SDK Manager (e.g. via Android Studio):

 * Android 5.0 (Lollipop / API level 21) SDK Platform _– or other SDK Platform as specified in [sdkenv.sh](env/sdkenv.sh)_